az7jh2/SDePER/docs/cli_options.rst

    :Type: integer

-   :Default: ``1000``
+   :Default: ``200``

+   .. versionchanged:: 1.1.0

+      Default value changed from 1000 to 200.

    .. note::

       Highly variable genes are used for building CVAE only, and cell type-specific marker genes will also be used for building CVAE.
-It's recoomended to set the number of highly variable genes to be close to the number of identified marker genes.
+It's recommended to set the number of highly variable genes to be close to the number of identified marker genes.

 .. option:: --pseudo_spot_min_cell